 Pokémon has this in spades.
 Generation I has Articuno, Zapdos, and Moltres.
 The second generation has Raikou, Entei, and Suicune.
 Generation III has Regirock, Regice, and Registeel, as well as Kyogre, Groudon, and Rayquaza.
 Generation IV gives us Dialga, Palkia, and Giratina as a trio, as well as Azelf, Uxie, and Mesprit.
 The fifth generation has three trios: The Tao, Kami and Musketeer trios?
 The Musketeers have Keldeo throwing them off— it's a trio if we're counting the elemental monkeys, though.
 With the sixth generation around the corner, it's practically guaranteed that there will be at least one more trio.

-The maximum number of evolutionary stages for a single Pokémon is three (unless it branches, such as Eevee, who started out with three evolved forms; it now has seven).
+The maximum number of evolutionary stages for a single Pokémon is three (unless it branches, such as Eevee, who started out with three evolved forms; it now has eight.).

 By the end of each generation, there are three non-remake games: Red, Blue, and Yellow in Generation I (in Japan, Yellow is the Trilogy Creep, because there's already Red, Green and Blue), Gold, Silver, and Crystal in Generation II; Ruby, Sapphire, and Emerald in Generation III; and Diamond, Pearl, and Platinum in Generation IV.
 Though with Generation V, they've finally broken this chain by creating Black 2 and White 2.